Literature / I Don't Want to Kill You

-The final book in the "John Cleaver" trilogy by Dan Wells
+The final book in the first "John Cleaver" trilogy by Dan Wells

 , following I Am Not a Serial Killer